mirri66/xgbmagic/README.md

 * numerical_columns (list of strings): a list of names of columns containing numerical data
 * drop_columns (list of strings): a list of names of columns to drop
 * verbose (boolean): verbosity of printouts.
 True = verbose
+* sample_fraction (float, 0-1): if this is not 1, a subsample of the data will be used to train the model
+* n_samples (int): if this is more than 1, this number of models will be trained, each iteration trained on a subsample of data (size of sample determined by sample_fraction).
+Note that if n_samples * sample_fraction is more than one, the maximum number of models will be trained based on how many samples we can get from the stated sample_fraction (e.g. if sample_fraction = 0.2, the maximum by number of samples will be 5)
+* prefix (string): prefix for names of the output files

 ## Example